moritzmacke/ep18g6/README.md

 prediction does not work at all for the table jumps so probably can expect 50% misses for each processed token.
 ~ 1.11B cycles, 0.85B instructions, 137M branches, >22% branch misses
-Assembler version is just fixed gcc output.
+Assembler version is fixed gcc output + cmov.
 ~ 1.06B cycles, 0.74B instruction, 120M branches, ~25% branch misses

 -- lexer3.c --